jobjo/popper/CONTRIBUTING.md

 In order to build and test the documentation you need to install [MkDocs](https://www.mkdocs.org/).

-You also need the [Material for MkDocs](https://github.com/squidfunk/mkdocs-material) plugin:
+You also need the [Material for MkDocs](https://github.com/squidfunk/mkdocs-material) plugin, which is installed
+by:

 ```
 pip install mkdocs-material